StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/about-custom-fields.md

 # About Custom Fields

-Custom fields provide a way to extend the default set of fields available in [cases](../../user-guides/analyst-corner/cases/about-cases.md) and [alerts](../../user-guides/analyst-corner/alerts/about-alerts.md), allowing additional, organization-specific information to be recorded.
+Custom fields extend the default set of fields available in [cases](../../user-guides/analyst-corner/cases/about-cases.md) and [alerts](../../user-guides/analyst-corner/alerts/about-alerts.md), allowing organizations to capture company-specific information.

-This topic provides a general overview of custom field usage in TheHive.

 ## Use cases